What’s the point of a website?

 Above all, remember to always asses your ideas and efforts via the question, "is this enhancing the quality of leads?"
 If you're adding something that doesn't help with these, question whether you really need it.
 Each of the points we discussed are aimed at clarifying, simplifying, or easing a user's journey down the path toward conversion.
 Follow these tips and you'll see encouraging results.

-Note: If you enjoyed this blog, be sure and check out The Best Landing Page Elements to Increase Online Conversions.
+Note: If you enjoyed this blog, be sure and check out Proven Web Design Best Practices That Drive Conversion.